FAQ – SURGERY

 11) Which is my better choice, a chemical peel, a laser treatment or surgery with Dr. Bonaldi?

-This is a question that would be best addressed in your personal consultation with either Dr. Bonaldi or our Patient Concierge.
+This is a question that would be best addressed in your personal consultation with either Dr. Bonaldi or our one of our medical aestheticians.
 For most of our patients, the choice they make is dictated by their desired result, recovery time, and personal finances.

 12) I am planning to lose weight and I’m excited to have a surgical procedure with Dr. Bonaldi, what should I do?